Keywords for civic engagement :: a critical pedagogy & participatory media project

-This project, with its straight-forward working title “Working with People” creates a critical framework for the increasing interest that has emerged in working with people beyond the academy, in collaborative and generative practices.
+This project, with its straightforward title “Working with People,” creates a critical framework for the increasing interest emerged in working with people beyond the academy, in collaborative and generative practices.
 “Civic engagement,” “design for social change,” and other types of “engaged” pedagogical practice create both opportunities and responsibilities for developing new curricula that explicitly focus on teaching and learning about collaborative practices and contexts.
 It is critical when, as is often the case, the people and groups in question are regarded as societal “others” and issues of sensitivity and translation across cultures or other real or perceived divides could become a challenge.

-Find out more and see the definitions of these keywords on the Working With People website
+Find out more and see the many definitions of these keywords on the Working With People website.

-Working with People has collaborated with the interdisciplinary practice Buscada to create online and offline spaces for dialogue around the contested definitions of engagement.
+Working with People collaborates with Buscada to provide spaces for dialogue around the contested definitions of engagement.